Showwcase/data-analyst-assignment/README.md

    For example, for all new users who visited on a specific day, what percentage of users came back after 28 days (and not necessarily on day 28).

 Please note that you should utilize the `ga4_obfuscated_sample_ecommerce` dataset provided in BigQuery for both queries.
+You can access the data freely via [BigQuery Sandbox](https://cloud.google.com/bigquery/docs/quickstarts/query-public-dataset-console).
 Feel free to use any relevant tables and columns available in the dataset to accomplish the task.
 Provide clear aliases for the output columns, and ensure to provide explanations for any significant steps or calculations in your queries to demonstrate your understanding of the process.